mtov/engsoftmoderna/en/chapter1.md

 \index{Brooks, Frederick}
 Software development has unique characteristics when compared to other engineering products, especially hardware.
-Frederick Brooks, a 1999 Turing Award recipient and a pioneer in Software Engineering, was among the first to underscore this fact.
+Frederick Brooks, a recipient of 1999 Turing Award and a pioneer in Software Engineering, was among the first to underscore this fact.
 In 1987, he wrote an essay titled *No Silver Bullet: Essence and Accident in Software Engineering*